 Some life insurance companies also pay dividends to their policyholders.
 Life Insurance Dividends are considered to be a return of excess premiums, and are not taxed.
 Even though dividends are not guaranteed, there are some insurers that have consistently made dividend payments for more than 100 years.
 In some cases, dividends might even be enough to cover the interest on the policy loan, in turn, making the borrowed money “free” to you.

-What to Look for When Choosing a Life Insurance Policy
+5 Key Factors to Consider When Choosing a Life Insurance Policy That Generates Immediate Cash Value

 Purchasing a whole life insurance policy can be a long-term financial commitment.
 So, it is essential that you consider several important criteria when doing so.
 These should include knowing about the following: